Xbox Series X restock date — track on Twitter, Walmart, Best Buy and more

 Xbox Series X deals

 Unfortunately, there are no Xbox Series X deals to report on at the moment.
 Demand for Microsoft's console is so high — and supply so low — that retailers simply have no incentive to offer Xbox Series X deals.
 In fact, we don't expect to see any Xbox Series X deals till the next major retail holiday — Prime Day.
-And when they do show up, we expect the deals to come in the form of bundles and freebies rather than dollar-off discounts.
+And when Xbox Series X deals do show up, we expect the sales to come in the form of bundles and freebies rather than dollar-off discounts.

 However, it's possible to score Xbox Series X deals on games and accessories.
 Amazon frequently has Xbox controllers and accessories on sale, whereas Best Buy usually has multiple games on sale.